protiumx/blog/content/posts/template-go-service/index.md

 a `scrath` image to copy the binaries.

 A `docker-compose` file can be used to get a db instance and run migrations on it.
-In this cases the migrations service waits for the postgres service to be ready, so we only need to do `docker-compose up -d`.
+In this cases the migrations service waits for the postgres service to be ready, so we only need to run `docker-compose up -d`.

 ## CI
 A github actions workflow is provided to run `go fmt, vet, test` and [gosec](https://github.com/securego/gosec).
 An initial configuration for `dependabot` is also provided.

-That's it, go take a look at the repo [here](https://github.com/protiumx/template-go-service)
+That's it, go take a look at the repo [here](https://github.com/protiumx/template-go-service).

 Thanks for reading :alien: